 A savings account is a good place for your emergency fund, since you can access the money easily when unplanned expenses arise.
 Many savings accounts charge very few fees, or even none at all.

 Money in a savings account is federally insured up to $250,000 per account owner, per ownership category, when a bank or credit union is insured by the Federal Deposit Insurance Corp.
-(FDIC) insurance or National Credit Union Administration (NCUA).
+(FDIC) or the National Credit Union Administration (NCUA).

 Checking accounts